-I am sure you have thought about your 2020 resolutions already as we are 11 days into January 2020…
+I am sure you have thought about your 2021 resolutions already as we are about to start 2021 …

-2019 was an extremely difficult year for me.
-I was working remotely then paused work & moved to Germany to be with my family.
+In 2019 I was working remotely then paused work & moved to Germany to be with my family.
 I also learned an awful lot about the biology of cell…I made interesting friendships and started focusing more and more on my own health… I realised what is really IMPORTANT in LIFE…

 With all that, my outlook on life has changed 180 degrees…The realisation that life is fragile was a theme of the past year…It was such a difficult year that frankly speaking it has been hard not to get depressed….